-In our book, Economics for Christian Homeschoolers, we review economics from a Biblical perspective which champions the free market—students tackle such topics as capitalism and socialism, supply and demand, profit, labor unions, unemployment, money, and how nations’ economies historically have been harmed by government interference (wage and price controls, taxes, inflation, tariffs, make-work schemes, and so on).
+In this class, we review economics from a Biblical perspective which champions the free market—students tackle such topics as capitalism and socialism, supply and demand, profit, labor unions, unemployment, money, and how nations’ economies historically have been harmed by government interference (wage and price controls, taxes, inflation, tariffs, make-work schemes, and so on).

 Classic Literature (Book Set: Classic Literature for Christian Homeschoolers)

 - Volume 1: Classic Mysteries – Some great, classic mysteries, including many you’ve probably never heard of!